home-assistant/home-assistant.io/source/_integrations/motioneye.markdown

 **Note**:

-- Calling this service triggers a reset of the motionEye cameras which will pause the stream / recordings / motion detection (etc).
+- Calling this action triggers a reset of the motionEye cameras which will pause the stream / recordings / motion detection (etc).
 - Ensure the `Text Overlay` switch is turned on to actually display the configured text overlays.